 The pine forests and mountain lakes of the Nyanga National Park lend themselves to trout-fishing, horse-riding, hiking and golf.
 For those keen on a bit of adventure, there is exciting white water rafting to be enjoyed along the Pungwe River.
 Nyanga and neighbouring Chimanimani National Park are part of a vast, protected wilderness area, which supports interesting wildlife like the blue and samango sykes’ monkeys, East African little collared fruit bat and Marshall's pygmy chameleon.

-In the Bvumba area sites include the Mbiga Falls, Bvumba Botanical Gardens, Bunga Forest Botanical Reserve, Hivu Nursery, Mutare Museum, Mutare Heights, Lake Alexander and the Smallbridge Dam.
-The Leopard Rock Game Reserve is home to impala, wildebeest, zebra, nyala as well as kudu.
-There is also a world famous golf course at Leopard Rock Hotel.
+Bvumba holds a wonderful variety of interesting sites, including the Mbiga Falls, Bvumba Botanical Gardens, Bunga Forest Botanical Reserve, Hivu Nursery, Mutare Museum, Mutare Heights, Lake Alexander and the Smallbridge Dam.
+Added to this list is the Leopard Rock Game Reserve, which homes impala, wildebeest, zebra, nyala and kudu, along with the world-famous Leopard Rock Hotel golf course.

 Sorry, we can’t seem to find any matches.